 Faithful to the teaching of the Catholic Church, Saint Henry School builds the kingdom of God by forming students in faith, academic integrity and service to others.

-We are an integral part of the Saint Henry Parish community in Nashville, Tennessee, composed of 640 students, 60 teachers and staff, including four Dominican Sisters of St. Cecilia Congregation.
+We are an integral part of the Saint Henry Parish community in Nashville, Tennessee, composed of 600 students and 60 teachers and staff, including four Dominican Sisters of St. Cecilia Congregation.